e1miran/Now-Playing-Serato/docs/input/index.rst

 Source
 ======

-For Now Playing to work, it needs to know what software is playing music.
+For **What's Now Playing** to work, it needs to know what software is playing music.
 In the UI, this setting is called the Source.
 There are many sources available.
 Each has its own screen to configure them.